tuh37046/mobile-app-dev-assignment-4/README.md

 # Lab 4: Activities
-This app is built on what we did in Assignment 3.
-The user can select options from a spinner in the selection activity to choose a fruit.
-Upon choosing, the app will launch a DisplayActivity that shows the fruit image in a new layout.
+This app is built on what we did in Assignment 4.
+The user is prompted to select a fruit from a GridView containing 4 different options.
+Upon making a selection, an activity is launched that displays the full-size fruit in a more appropriate layout.

 ## Screenshots
 ![1](https://raw.githubusercontent.com/tuh37046/mobile-app-dev-assignment-4/lab5/a2.PNG)
+*Above: User is prompted to select a fruit*

 ![1](https://raw.githubusercontent.com/tuh37046/mobile-app-dev-assignment-4/lab5/a1.PNG)
+*Above: User selected the Banana*